[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 type: Recreate

-2. Rolling Deployment
+2. Rolling Update

 • Readiness probes monitor when the application becomes available.
 If the probes fail, no traffic will be sent to the pod.
 These are used when an app needs to perform certain initialization steps before it becomes ready.
 An application may also become overloaded with traffic and cause the probe to fail, preventing more traffic from being sent to it and allowing it to recover.